SAPhow/SAP.how/_posts/netweaver/2023-11-08-problem-odata-service-was-not-transported.md

 - SAP S/4HANA 2022
 ---

-This article provide a possible solution to the problem you might have: OData service was not transported.
+This article provides a possible solution to the problem you might have: OData service was not transported.

 ## Symptoms